LeonardoSpi/final_assignment_solution/Readme.md

 * **`/cmd_vel`** ([move_base_msgs/MoveBaseActionGoal])

 	In this topic the node can publish robot velocities.
 User_interface publish on this topic only to stop the robot when asked by the user.
 Otherwise, when reaching a target, the velocities are generated and published by move_base.

+### Possible improvements:
+Move_base node uses mainly actions to operate.
+The first improvement would be using actions instead of publish/subscribe to set or cancel goals. my_tf_echo node isn't very precise, the tolerance for a goal to be considered reached has been set to 1.5.
+This has been done to avoid the user_interface to be stuck in waiting for a goal that move_base already consider to be reached.